dl-solarity/hardhat-migrate/README.md

 # Hardhat migrate

-[Hardhat](https://hardhat.org) plugin to simplify the deployment and verification of contracts.
+The simplest way to deploy smart contracts.

 ## What